JanEGerken/ms-in-dnns/lecture_a/assignment_a.md

 ## Assignment A (15 Points)

 ### Task 1: Setting up the compute environment (5 Points)
 Fork this repo into your own GitHub account, clone it to your local computer and install the virtual environment as described in [README.md](README.md).
+All assignments should be done with this virtual environment.
+If you think you need additional packages, ask for permission.

 You can check if the packages can be imported into Python by running the script `test_assignment_a.py`.